Elliptical Training and HIIT

 The concept of HIIT is to perform short bursts of higher intensity anaerobic effort followed by short rests periods that are aerobic in nature.
 The net effect is more calories burned during a shorter period than during a longer, lower intensity workout.

-I found that getting up to 80 RPM requires me to hunch down a bit to really get my feet moving.
-Proper form on an elliptical is to stand up straight, but in this position it’s too easy to slip when going fast.
+I found that getting up to 80 RPM requires me to hunch down a bit on the elliptical to really get my feet moving.
+Proper form on an elliptical is to stand up straight, but in this position it's too easy to slip when getting up a head of steam.
 Just think about the difference in position between sprinters and distance racers.
-Of course, you should stand up straight during the rest interval.
+Just be sure to stand up straight during the "resting" interval.

 My goal when I started was to lose 8 lbs and shed some body fat while retaining most of the muscle I had built up.
 To date, I've shed 5 lbs, but haven't lost nearly as much body fat as I'd like.
 I attribute this to not being strict enough with my diet and also not getting the intensity high enough on the elliptical.

 HIIT training is tough and takes a lot of concentration.
 It also requires discipline to not only get to the gym, but also to resist the urge to take the easy route and just "glide" along on the elliptical.
 But discipline and dedication will pay off in the long run with a leaner body and improved cardiovascular conditioning.